ics-unisg/activity-detection-services-generator/README.md

 - Adding new features (e.g. support for more complex patterns, multiple signatures per activity, etc.)
 - Adding new output writers besides Siddhi (for other CEP platforms)

+For more information on contributing, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## Links
 - Usage example and evaluation for a publication can be found here: ZENODO LINK
 - Archived version (for the evaluation) can be found here: ZENODO LINK, DOI: